FachschaftIuE/TimeTableParser/README.md

 Python 3.7.2 was used in the realization of the project

-## Librarys to install
+## Libraries to install

-The following librarys are needed to run this program
+Install the needed libraries to run this program
 ```bash
 pip install -r requirements.txt
 ```